 Even if you've already been on ziplines elsewhere in the world before, the Extreme Zipline at the Utah Olympic Park, located just outside Park City and less than 30 minutes from Salt Lake City, Utah, will give you a thrill.
 The steep route takes you right down and over the K-120 ski jump hill that was used as part of the 2002 Olympic Games, reaching speeds of up to 50 mph in the process.
 This is as close as most of us will ever come to experiencing an Olympic ski jump, and it is as wild and scary as you've always imagined.

 Flying along the seven ziplines that this tour has to offer takes travelers over lush mountainsides and streams.
 It is a novel way to explore Kauai – Hawaii's Garden Isle – in all of the natural splendor.
 But, perhaps most intriguing, is the option to zip past a hidden backcountry waterfall that few outsiders ever get a chance to see.
-That tour takes travelers into the heart of the island for a one of a kind experience.
-And when you've wrapped up your adrenaline-inducing fun, why not take a leisurely float along a beautiful river passed a historic plantation and through an enchanting cave system.
+This tour takes travelers into the heart of the island for a one of a kind experience.
+And when you've wrapped up your adrenaline-inducing fun, why not take a leisurely float along a beautiful river that wanders passed a historic plantation and through an enchanting cave system.

-Don't look down, as you zip across some of the 20 lines split between the classic and extreme courses at the Royal Gorge, which is an easy drive from Colorado Springs.
-The Royal Gorge Zipline Tours has lines spanning more than three miles of terrain.
-Some of the lines are among the fastest in the country.
-Choose between the Classic Course, which features 9 lines and speeds of up to 45 mph, or the Extreme option that sends travelers screaming down 11 lines at over 55 mph.Continue to 5 of 8 below.
+Whatever you do, don't look down, as you zip across some of the 20 lines split between the classic and extreme courses at the Royal Gorge.
+Located an easy drive from Colorado Springs, this is a biplane course that isn't for those how harbor a fear of heights.
+The Royal Gorge Zipline Tours has lines spanning more than three miles of terrain, some of which are amongst the fastest in the entire country.
+Choose between the Classic Course, which features 9 lines and speeds of up to 45 mph, or the Extreme option that sends travelers screaming down 11 lines at over 55 mph.